 While discussing his health care plan, he made fun of himself in the third person, Republicans and even the "fake news" channel "Fox News."

-The Colbert Show is in its final stretch with the last episode to air December 18.
+The Colbert Report is in its final stretch with the last episode to air December 18.